 Our Mom's & Dad's Deposit/Payment and Waiting list information Home Page

-All of our spring pups are spoken for.
 Our next litters will be late summer early fall, and we will have 2 litters.
 We are all ready building a reserve list for upcoming litters to get a pick order.
 Contact me for info

 We are happy to offer a new puppy training service.
 For years our families have asked, but we never had the time to give the one on one attention a 7 week old puppy needs.
 Available for our new puppy owners, we offer one or two weeks of crate, house, potty, behavioral, and leash training.